1. The common interests of the international working class:

-Although industrial struggle was successfully suppressed by the unions for the last forty years, workers are beginning to break free from this straight jacket with wildcat strikes and organising developing in the U.S. and Mexico, facilitated by social media.
+Although industrial struggle was successfully suppressed by the union bureaucracies for the last forty years, workers are beginning to break free from this straight jacket with wildcat strikes and organising developing in the U.S. and Mexico, facilitated by social media.
 This trend must be built upon.